 Getting started

-Our SDK for Android lets you collect user data from Android mobile apps.
-It contains over 30 methods that make it easy to track screen views, goals, ecommerce orders and more.
-To get started, you need to set up your account in Piwik PRO, install our library and set up the tracker.
+Our Android SDK lets you collect user data from Android mobile apps.
+It includes over 50 methods for tracking screen views, goals, ecommerce orders, and more.
+To get started, set up your account in Piwik PRO, install our library, and configure the tracker.

 Set up Piwik PRO